Zeami Motokiyo: Plays

-Authorship of noh plays is a complex issue and often a matter of debate.
-Many plays have been attributed to Zeami, and he was known to be involved in revising and transmitting many others.
-Some plays are decisively known to have been written by him.
-His plays have been passed down through generations of Kanze leaders, as a result they have been revised and reworked from various leaders.
+Authorship of Noh plays is a complex issue and often a matter of debate.
+Some plays are decisively known to have been written by Zeami, but many more have been attributed to him, and he was known to be involved in revising and transmitting the work of others.
+His plays have been passed down through generations of Kanze leaders, and along the way, they have been revised and reworked.
 The following are universally attributed to Zeami: